Tofu with thai red curry sauce (vegan)

 https://www.indianhealthyrecipes.com/chana-masala/

-Eating with the spring season (no recipe)
+Eating with the spring season

 SPRING

-In Ancient Chinese Medicine, each season is associated with a natural element so spring is associated with Wood element.
+In Ancient Chinese Medicine, each season is associated with a natural element so spring is associated with the Wood element.
 Also, each element has corresponding western organs.
 The western organs of the Wood element are the Liver and the Gall bladder along with the organs that they control: the Eyes and the Ligaments.
 (I capitalized the organs because in Chinese Medicine, it is more like an organ is considered to be the organ itself and its energetic functions).

 However, Chinese Medicine is not just concerned about the physical body, it believes that our spiritual health is also important.
 The health of our Wood element can greatly effect this higher self and vice versa.
 It enables us to make plans, have a clear vision and allows our energy to move freely in the body.
 In other words, eating well during the spring can have an effect on the spiritual aspect of a person.